-Since starting his fundraising page, Josh has raised over $6,190 – and we could not be more grateful for his incredible support.
+Since starting his fundraising page, Josh raised over $6,190 – and we could not be more grateful for his incredible support.

-In June this year – just two months after marrying his then-fiancé Cory – Josh was diagnosed with acute lymphoblastic leukaemia (ALL).
+In June last year – just two months after marrying his then-fiancé Cory – Josh was diagnosed with acute lymphoblastic leukaemia (ALL).
 After a routine biopsy returned back with some abnormalities and being sent for a second blood test, it was revealed that his bloods had changed dramatically.
 He was then diagnosed, and began treatment immediately at the Royal Hobart Hospital.

 “It’s been an absolutely wild ride up to this point.
 I’ve had more injections than I ever felt I’d be comfortable with, I’ve been poisoned with gosh knows how many litres of chemotherapy, I’ve miraculously gained 6kg, still have a reasonable head of hair on me and I am still, after all of this, in remission and kicking this cancer fair in the butt with minimal side effects.”

 “It was an emotional night for me.
 There were a few tears.
 I wanted absolutely nothing more than to be surrounded by my husband, my dogs, my family and friends as we all watched Light the Night together and as I lit my White Lantern to show solidarity for every other person undergoing their own Blood Cancer experience.”

 “I had plans for how I wanted to celebrate the night, but it just wasn’t meant to happen this year.
 And that’s okay because for as long as I breathe and keep fighting, I will do it again next year – with 150% more energy, fight and determination.”

 “Provided all goes to plan, within the month I’ll be in Brisbane and getting new, healthy bone marrow - essentially ridding myself of this bloody cancer.
 Hopefully for good.
 No. Definitely for good.”